shtwaijri/capstone-project/qaimati/README.md

 ---
 ## 📝 Project Description

-The capstone project is an exciting opportunity for you to design and develop a real-world mobile application using the **Flutter** framework.
-You have the freedom to choose any app idea that interests you, be it a:
+**Qaimati** is a collaborative mobile application designed to simplify shopping list management for families, individuals, and groups.
+Developed using the **Flutter** framework and **Dart** programming language, the project aims to showcase innovative problem-solving and technical creativity while addressing real-world challenges.

--
+The app allows users to create, manage, and share shopping lists seamlessly, ensuring efficient coordination and organization.
+With features like real-time synchronization, role-based permissions, receipt tracking, and expense management, **Qaimati** transforms the shopping experience into a streamlined and stress-free process.

-  demonstrates your creativity and technical abilities.
+By leveraging **Supabase** for backend services and real-time databases, **Bloc** for state management, and **GetIt** for dependency injection, this app ensures high performance, scalability, and user satisfaction.
+It is designed to support both **Android** and **iOS** platforms, making it accessible to a wide range of users.

-Your project should:
+**Key Highlights:**
-- Address a specific problem
+- Address a specific problem of disorganized shopping and lack of coordination.
-- Provide value to users
+- Provide value by enabling shared shopping lists, detailed expense tracking, and smart notifications.
-- Explore innovative ideas
+- Explore innovative ideas like AI-powered item suggestions and receipt parsing for enhanced usability.
-- Have a polished and user-friendly UI
+- Deliver a polished, user-friendly interface supporting both **Arabic** and **English**.

----
+Whether it's grocery shopping with family, managing shared household purchases, or tracking office supply expenses, **Qaimati** ensures users stay organized, save time, and reduce unnecessary costs.